 Approaching Cudjoe Key, you will see a white blimp in the sky.
 The blimp is called a radar aerostat and is permanently attached by a cable which is on a site established by the Air Force in 1959 to track missiles.
 Currently, the blimp is used to interdict drug smugglers.

 Cudjoe Key is pretty laid back, with few commercial establishments.
-There are a couple of good restaurants; one is the Square Grouper on US 1 and Boun Appetito Ristorante located at the Cudjoe Gardens Marina.
+There are a couple of good restaurants; one is the Square Grouper and Broil, both located on US 1.

 Cudjoe Key is a great place to live if you love warm weather, boating, fishing, and the ocean.